mramdass/Message_Digest_Detective_API/README.md

 ## Running
 ```
 python application.py
+python input.py -r <path to directory that contains zipped RDS and detail files>
+python input.py -u <sha-1> -m <md5> -p <product code> -o <operation system code> -s <special code> -f <file name> -a <file size> -c <CRC32>
 python worker.py
-python client.py -p <path>
+python client.py -p <path to scan>
 ```
 Note: -p specifies the file system path of the directory the user wishes to scan.
-The System32 Folder is ideally what MDD is meant to scan.
+The System32 Folder is ideally what MDD is meant to scan. -u specifies the (new) hash to update.
+This requires all other information to be supplied. -r will upload the rds to AWS Elasticsearch.

 ## Architecture
 ### Front End